Career Decision Making is a Five Step Process:

 Keep in mind, the process you go through now will be repeated throughout your working life as your professional career develops and changes.
 The decision-making skills you learn here will establish the confidence you will need to make career decisions in the future.

 MyPlan is an online career development program free to all Drew students and alumni.
-To set up your own personal lifetime account, contact the Career Center at firstname.lastname@example.org or 973-408-3710 to obtain the School License Code.
+To set up your own personal lifetime account, contact the Center for Internships and Career Development at firstname.lastname@example.org or 973-408-3710 to obtain the School License Code.

-We encourage all students to review their results with a Career Counselor.To make an appointment with a Counselor, contact the Career Center at email@example.com or 973-408-3710.
+We encourage all students to review their results with a Career Counselor.To make an appointment with a Counselor, contact the Center for Internships and Career Development at email@example.com or 973-408-3710.